-The Initial Receivables
+The Receivables

-On the closing date, we will sell to the trust fixed rate retail installment sale contracts and retail installment loans with an aggregate statistical contract value of \$1,099,587,720.21 and an aggregate contract value, which is the present value of the scheduled and unpaid payments on the receivables discounted at 8.00%, equal to \$1,031,959,151.77, measured as of March 31, 2009, which is the initial cut-off date.
+On the closing date, we will sell to the trust fixed rate retail installment sale contracts and retail installment loans secured by agricultural or construction equipment.
+The aggregate statistical contract value of the receivables as of February 28, 2010, which is the cutoff date, was equal to \$1,115,365,285.42.
+The aggregate contract value, which is the present value of the scheduled and unpaid payments on the receivables discounted at 5.70%, of the receivables as of the cutoff date was equal to \$1,074,184,034.92.
 For a more detailed description of aggregate statistical contract value, see "The Receivables Pool."
-The retail installment sale contracts and retail installment loans will be secured by agricultural, construction or other equipment.